pypest/pypestutils/README.md

 Suite of Python tools based on PEST utilities.

-This package is currently in pre-alpha development, and is not suitable for use.
+This package is currently in pre-alpha development, and is not suitable for use, but early adopters are welcome to have a go.

 ## Installation
 ### Easy way